linfengfrank/esp-everything-qgc-bridge/README.md

 You can skip this if you only want to run the laptop scripts.
 The ESP32 firmware is already built and flashed into the drone's ESP32-S3.

+In this step, you need to connect to the internet to be able to build, and close the QGroundControl app if it is running.
+The ESP32-S3 must be connected to the laptop via USB.

 Everything this firmware needs is committed in-tree (MAVLink `c_library_v2`, esp-apriltag, the VL53L5CX driver and `managed_components/`).
 The only external dependency is ESP-IDF itself: